nopnop2002/esp-idf-pwm-slider/README.md

 The brightness of the LED changes when the Slider is operated.

 # WEB Page
-You can change your WEB Page.
+You can change the web page.
 The WEB page is stored in the html folder.

 # How to browse image data using built-in http server